 Student Leadership Programs is currently in the process of developing a multi-phase leadership program that will provide opportunities for students to develop to their fullest leadership potential.
-Based on Susan Komives's Leadership Identity Development Model, the program will facilitate the growth of beginning student leaders through seasoned student leaders with the goal of creating individuals who will embody the CI Definition of Leadership, be able to apply their learning to their future careers and academic pursuits, and become positive agents for change in our multicultural society.
+The program will facilitate the growth of beginning student leaders through seasoned student leaders with the goal of creating individuals who will embody the CI Definition of Leadership, be able to apply their learning to their future careers and academic pursuits, and become positive agents for change in our multicultural society.

 Back to Basics Student Leadership Retreat